Johannes Schober: Schober Bloc

 On the one hand, the 1929 constitutional reform meant that chancellor and cabinet would no longer be elected by the National Council but appointed by the president.
 On the other hand, the cabinet still depended on majority support in the National Council to be able to govern effectively.
-On the third hand, the reform also vested the president with the power to dissolve the National Council, forcing new elections.
+On the other hand, the reform also vested the president with the power to dissolve the National Council, forcing new elections.
 President Wilhelm Miklas, a Christian Social himself, appointed a cabinet consisting exclusively of Christian Social politicians and Heimwehr chiefs.
 He installed Vaugoin as Schober's successor and Seipel as his minister of foreign affairs.
 Ernst Rüdiger Starhemberg, a Heimwehr leader, became Minister of the Interior.
 Franz Hueber, another Heimwehr leader and brother in law of Hermann Göring, became minister of justice.
 Lacking support from either of the Christian Socials' traditional coalition partners – the nationalist Greater German People's Party and the agrarian Landbund – the Vaugoin government was stillborn.
 Miklas dismissed the legislature and called a snap election for 9 November.

 The Heimwehr, made confident by its easy victory over Schober and intrigued by the successes of the Nazi Party in Germany, now decided to break with the Christian Socials and stand for election as a separate party, the Homeland Bloc (Heimatblock).
 Instantly, fears of a possible Heimwehr putsch resurged; the country felt that civil war was in the air.
 People's Party and Landbund united against their common enemy and convinced Schober to serve as the leader of their alliance, which they proceeded to name the Schober Bloc (Schober-Block).

 The Austrian legislative elections of 9 November 1930 resolved, once again, nothing.
 Except for the fact that the Heimwehr won a meager eight seats, taking seven of them from the Christian Socials, the composition of the National Council remained virtually unchanged.
 Thanks to the Heimwehr splitting the Christian Social vote, the Social Democrats were the plurality party again.
 With no actual majority and no potential coalition partners, the victory was hollow, however.
 The Vaugoin government, still without majority support, resigned on 29 November.
 Otto Ender, the Christian Social governor of Vorarlberg, swiftly repaired the coalition of Christian Socials, People's Party, and Landbund and was sworn in as the new chancellor on 4 December.
 The Ender government included both Schober, this time as the vice chancellor and acting minister of foreign affairs, and Vaugoin, who resumed his position as minister of the army.

 The main item on the Ender government's agenda was Austria's economic situation, still deteriorating and utterly desperate by now.